jarasmar/Learning_Journey_At_Makers/Week-1.md

 Practice TDD and Git Collaboration.

 **Plan:**
-Pair with Nima, read the material for Git Collaborationd and keep working on the Boris Bikes Project.
+Pair with Nima, read the material for Git Collaboration and keep working on the Boris Bikes Project.

 **Process:**
 This and this